-Any student wishing that directory information not be released must submit a "Request to Withhold Information" form to the Office of the Registrar.
-Requests must be submitted each fall.
+A student who wishes that directory information not be released may submit a "Request to Withhold Information" form to the Office of the Registrar.
+Requests last one year and must be submitted each fall.

 How do I know if a student has requested that directory information not be released?
 What do I do?